coco-team/zustre/README.md

 # Zustre #

 Zustre is a modular SMT-based PDR-style verification engine for Lustre programs.
-It is also an engine to generate assume-guarantee style contract.
+It is also an engine to generate mode-aware assume-guarantee style formal contract.

 ##License##
 Zustre is distributed under a modified BSD license.
 See [LICENSE](LICENSE) for details.